 Garth Greenwell is the author of the forthcoming Cleanness, a work of fiction, which will be published in January 2020 by FSG.
 Alexander Chee, in advance praise for the book said, “This can only be the work of master.”
 Greenwell’s first novel, What Belongs to You (FSG, 2016), which won the British Book Award for Debut of the Year, was longlisted for the National Book Award, and was a finalist for six other awards, including the PEN/Faulkner Award, the James Tait Black Memorial Prize, and the Los Angeles Times Book Prize.
 A New York Times Book Review Editors' Choice, it was named a Best Book of 2016 by over fifty publications in nine countries, was praised as “the great gay novel for our times” by The New Republic, and is being translated into a dozen languages.
-Cleanness, a collection of short fiction, is forthcoming from Farrar, Straus & Giroux.
+Cleanness, a work of fiction, is forthcoming from Farrar, Straus & Giroux in early 2020.
 His short fiction has appeared in The New Yorker, The Paris Review, A Public Space, and VICE, and he has written criticism for The New Yorker, the London Review of Books, and the New York Times Book Review, among others.

 Among the praise Greenwell has received, noted critic James Wood wrote in The New Yorker, “In an age of the sentence fetish, Greenwell thinks and writes, as Woolf or Sebald do, in larger units of comprehension . . .
 Rhythm, order, music, and lucid expression ... if the novel's formal control has a rare delicacy there is nothing at all hermetic about the story the narrator tells, which has a bitter urgency.”
 Ron Charles, book critic for The Washington Post said, "What Belongs to You whispers like an incantation of desire ...
 In Greenwell’s poetic sentences, emotional fearlessness is mated with extraordinary sensitivity to the tremors of regret ...
 This is a novel of aggressive introspection, but Greenwell writes with such candor and psychological precision that the effect is oddly propulsive ...
 In the end, a novel like this can’t offer any resolution except its perfect articulation of despair that anyone with a heart will hear."